Karen Yuzbashyan: Biography and scholarly activity

-Born in Tiflis in 1927, Yuzbashyan attended Yerevan State University from 1946 to 1948 and studied at Leningrad State University (now Saint Petersburg State University) from 1948 to 1951, receiving his degree in history.
+Born in Tiflis in 1927, Karen Yuzbashyan attended Yerevan State University from 1946 to 1948 and studied at Leningrad State University (now St Petersburg State University) from 1948 to 1951, receiving his degree in history.
 He worked and carried out research at the Matenadaran in Yerevan beginning in 1955 until he transferred to the Leningrad branch of the Institute of Oriental Studies in 1958.
 In 1974, he received his doktor nauk after completing his thesis on the work of the eleventh-century Armenian historian Aristakes Lastivertsi.
 Four years later, he was promoted to the head of the group for Historical and Cultural Studies at Leningrad's Department of Near Eastern Studies.
 From 1981 to 1991, Yuzbashyan headed the Leningrad branch of the Palestine Society.
 Just prior to the Soviet Union's collapse, Yuzbashyan was elected into the Armenian parliament, serving a five-year term (1990–1995) there.

 Yuzbashyan's works spanned the early and medieval periods of Armenian history.
 In 1963, he published the first critical edition of Aristakes Lastivertsi's history (in the original classical Armenian language); he also translated Aristakes' work into Russian in 1968.
 In 1988, Yuzbashyan published a study on the Bagratuni Kingdom of Armenia and its relations with the Byzantine Empire.
-Working at the Russian Academy of Sciences, he wrote in many international journals and participated in and organized numerous international congresses and conferences.
-He taught at Saint Petersburg State University and was the doctoral adviser of many students who entered the field of Byzantine Studies.
+Working at the Russian Academy of Sciences, his articles were published in many international journals.
+He participated in and organized numerous international congresses and conferences.
+He taught at St Petersburg State University and was the doctoral adviser of many students who entered the field of Byzantine Studies.
 His most recent work (2005) was the compilation and cataloging of Armenian illuminated manuscripts at the university.

-In addition to works concerning Armenia's history, Yuzbashyan also completed a biography on his mentor, Joseph Orbeli, in 1964.
+In addition to works on medieval Armenian history, Yuzbashyan also completed a biography of his academic mentor, Joseph Orbeli, in 1964.

+A Festschrift, entitled Armenia between Byzantium and the Orient was published in his honor by Brill in 2019.